yokomizor/yokomizor.github.com/resume.md

 I worked on 6A Consultoria building small web sites using PHP, MySQL, CSS and Javascript.
 I also created some layouts and banners using Adobe Photoshop.

-## Languages

- * English: Intermediate
- * Portuguese: Native

 ## Education

-Faculdade de Tecnologia do Estado de São Paulo - Technologist of Information Technology for Business Administration
+*Faculdade de Tecnologia do Estado de São Paulo* - Technologist of Information Technology for Business Administration

 --